freitasjrcarlos/freitasjrcarlos/README.md

 ### Hi there 👋
+My name is Carlos and I'm experienced fullstack developer living in Brazil and working remotely for Hogarth WW.
+Contact-me on <a href="https://www.linkedin.com/in/carlos-jr-freitas/">Linkedin</a>

 <!--
 **freitasjrcarlos/freitasjrcarlos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.